August-Bolter/SWEN303-Project/August_Usecases.md

 Note:
 Main conflict I see between our systems is Daniel and Justina system seems to have a different method for creating questions/quizzes then my system and ahad and george system.
 They use a verification system and have verified/unverified content whereas my system and ahad and george system does not make this distinction.
 We can't have both so we'd have to pick one.
+Also not sure if we assigning lecturers to the create, answer, edit and delete question tasks and the creating/taking quiz tasks.